The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Free hydrogen atom with radiation: Pauli-Fierz model

 \begin{proof} From \cite[Theorem 5.1]{semjon} we get the upper bound, adapted for the Hamiltonian with $0$ and $1$ photons,

 by choosing a suitable trial function.
+The term $\alpha \|\lambda_{\infty}\|^2$ appears because we do not consider the normal ordered Hamiltonian like in the cited paper.
 We observe that instead of having an error of order $O(\alpha^4)$ we get a $O(\alpha^4 \log(\alpha^{-1}))$ term because of the appearance of the additional term $\alpha \|\lambda_{\infty}\|^2 \|\Phi_{\#}^{\infty}\|^2$ in the calculations compared to the original version, which is treated in a similar way as its analogous in the interaction model (see formula \eqref{eq:quad_Phiy_ort}).

 By \cite[Theorem 5.2]{semjon} we obtain the lower bound

 The substitution of $\|\Phi_*^{\infty}\|_*^2$ with $\|\Phi_{\#}^{\infty}\|^2_{\#}$ produces the error term, thanks to \cite[Lemma C.5]{semjon},

 which is reabsorbed in the error term $O(\alpha^4 \log (\alpha^{-1})).$ \end{proof}